eventespresso/event-espresso-core/tests/checklists/js-data/eventespresso-core.md

 * [ ] receiveDirtyRelationAddition( relationName, relationEntityId, modelName, entityId ) - this queues up the relation for addition.
 * [ ] receiveDirtyRelationDeletion( relationName, relationEntityId, modelName, entityId ) - this queues up the relation for deletion.
+* [ ] receiveTrashEntityId( modelName, entityId ) - This queues up the given entity for trashing in the state.
+* [ ] receiveDeleteEntityId( modelName, entityId ) - Same as the previous except queues for deleting.
 * [ ] receiveUpdatedEntityIdForRelations( modelName, oldEntityId, newEntityId ) - triggers the replacement of any instance of the old entity id in the state for the given model with the new entity id (across the entire state tree).
-* [ ] removeDirtyRelationIndex( relationName, relationEntityId, modelName, entityId, addRelation ) - removes the described relation from the relation index state.
-* [ ] removeDirtyRelationForType( relationName, relationEntityId, modelName, entityId, addRelation ) - removes the dirty relation from the state for the given relation action type (delete or add)
 * [ ] removeDirtyRelationAddition( relationName, relationEntityId, modelName, entityId ) - specific method wrapping removeDirtyRelationForType
 * [ ] removeDirtyRelationDeletion( relationName, relationEntityId, modelName, entityId ) - specific method wrapping removeDirtyRelationForType